 Let's take a look at the differences and similarities between Reykjavik and Bucharest.
 Then, you can decide for yourself which place is better for your next trip.

-Reykjavik may not make the list for most foodies, but you'll find what you need while you're in town.
+You'll find the standard options when it comes to food in Reykjavik.
 Traditional Icelandic food may not have the best reputation, but restaurants these days are pretty good with a variety of dishes to choose from.
 Popular foods in the area include fish, lamb, and Icelandic skyr (a type of yogurt).

 Party-goers will find similar levels of energy in Bucharest and Reykjavik.